-Planting may be necessary to enrich natural regeneration or to fill blanks, but on freelydrained, drought-prone sites there is a high risk of failure.
-Enrichment with locally native species which are likely to be absent or inadequately represented in natural regeneration increases diversity and adds to the silvicultural options at a later stage.
-Any enrichment planting should normally be done within 3 years of felling.
-Planting will often be necessary to achieve high stem densities where owners wish to grow straight clean stems for timber, especially for oak and less often for beech or birch.
-On sites where timber production is less important a longer period may be allowed for natural regeneration to fill gaps, perhaps up to 20 years (see section on Thinning.)
+Planting may be necessary to enrich natural regeneration or to fill blanks, but on thinsoiled, drought-prone sites there is a high risk of failure.
+Enrichment with locally native species which are absent or inadequately represented in natural regeneration increases diversity and adds to the silvicultural options at a later stage.
+Any enrichment planting should normally be done within than 3 years of felling.
+Planting will often be necessary to achieve high densities if owners wish to produce oak timber of good quality, but will rarely be necessary for ash.
+Where timber production is less important a longer period may be allowed for natural regeneration to fill gaps with irregular mixtures.

-Enrichment planting can be done with individual plants or by groups, distributed in an irregular manner across the site.
-Individual planted groups should be at least large enough to generate one final crop tree.
-If tree shelters are to be used, the cost should be weighed against future benefit.
+Planting can be done with individual plants or by groups, distributed in an irregular manner across the site.
+Individual planted groups should be large enough to generate at least one final crop tree.
+Planting a variety of species in each group provides safeguards against failure and options for mid-rotation treatment.
+If tree shelters are to be used, the cost should be weighed against future benefits.
 Single trees planted in accessible spots may be the simplest way of establishing a broadleaved crop.
-Shelters help to protect individual transplants and make saplings more easy to locate for weeding and tending.
+Shelters help during weeding by making saplings visible.